 The Boerboel is a big, strong and intelligent working dog.
 It is well balanced with good muscle development and buoyant in movement.
 The dog should be impressive and imposing.
 Male dogs appear noticeably masculine and females feminine.
 All parts of the body should be in proportion with each other.
 The head is the most important feature of the Boerboel, as it represents its total character.
 It is short, broad, deep, square and muscular with well filled cheeks.
 The part between the eyes must be well filled.
 The top of the head is broad and flat, with prominent muscle development.
 The face should blend symmetrically with the head, and can be with or without a black mask.
 The stop should be visible, but not prominent.
 The muzzle is black with large nostrils which are widely spaced.
 The nasal bone is straight and parallel to the topline of the head which is deep, broad and tapers slightly to the front.
 The nasal bone should be 8-10 cm long.
 The loose, fleshy upper lip should cover the lower lip, but should not hang lower than the lower jaw.
 The jaws (mandibles) are strong, deep and broad, and narrow slightly to the front.
 The teeth should be white, well developed, correctly spaced, with a complete set of 42 teeth and a scissors bite.
 The broad, horizontally set eyes are any shade of brown, but darker then the pelt, with firm, well-pigmented eyelids.
 The ears should be of medium size, V-shaped and should be in proportion to the head.
 They are set fairly high and wide against the head.
 When the dog is alert, the ears should form a straight line with the top of the head.
 The neck shows a noticeable muscle curve, and is attached high at the shoulder.
 The strong, muscular neck is of medium length and in proportion to the rest of the dog.
 The skin of the neck is loose under the throat and becomes taut between the front legs.
 The body narrows slightly toward the loin.
 The topline should be straight.
 The back is straight, broad and in proportion, with prominent back muscles and a short loin.
 The rump is broad and strong, with good muscle development.
 The chest is muscular, broad and strong.
 The straight, short tail is attached high to the body.
 The front legs should be perfectly vertical.
 The hind paws are slightly smaller than the front paws.
 The big, well-padded paws are rounded with dark curved toenails.
 The paws should point straight forward.
 Dewclaws should be removed.
 The skin is thick, loose, well pigmented with moderate wrinkles on the forehead when the dog is alert.
-The short, dense, sleek coat comes in cream white, pale tawny, reddish brown, brown and all shades of brindle.
+The short, dense, sleek coat comes in cream white, pale tawny, black, reddish brown, brown and all shades of brindle.

 The Boerboel is reliable, obedient and intelligent, with strong watch and guard-dog instincts.
 It is self-assured and fearless.
 The Boerboel is very playful and affectionate toward its owner.
 Its favorite pastime would be to play a game of fetch loving every minute it spends with its master.
 Its jaws are strong and they will most often pop the ball it it playing with.
 Not to fret, it will just play with the popped ball!
 They are very gentle and good with children they know; allowing them to ride on their backs like a horse, loving every minute of the attention they are getting.
 Boerboels will do okay with other dogs, cats and other non-canine pets, letting birds come down and snatch from their food bowl!
 They will guard their family, friends and property with their life.
 When their owners are not home they will not allow anyone to enter the home, unless they know them very well.
 When welcomed visitors arrive they will accept them after being properly introduced.
 This breed requires a dominant owner.
 The authority the owner projects over the dog should be so strong that the dog will not bolt out the front door when it is opened.
 The objective in training this dog is to achieve a pack leader status.
 It is a natural instinct for a dog to have an order in its pack.
 When we humans live with dogs, we become their pack.
 The entire pack cooperates under a single leader; lines are clearly defined and rules are set.
 Because a dog communicates his displeasure with growling and eventually biting, all other humans MUST be higher up in the order than the dog.
 The humans must be the ones making the decisions, not the dogs.
 That is the only way your relationship with your dog can be a complete success.
 If one does not understand this concept 100% and have confidence that they can handle such a large guard type breed then this is not the dog for them.
 With the right owners the Boerboel can make a wonderful pet.